stamat/poops/README.md

   ```

   poops auto-picks `BlogPosting` (page has a `date`) or `WebPage`.
 Override `@type` with the `jsonld` object for any schema.org type — common ones search/generative engines act on: `Article`, `NewsArticle`, `HowTo`, `FAQPage`, `QAPage`, `Product`, `Recipe`, `Event`, `Course`, `VideoObject`, `SoftwareApplication`, `Organization`, `Person`, `BreadcrumbList`, `WebSite`.
 Full list at [schema.org/docs/full](https://schema.org/docs/full.html); validate with the [Rich Results Test](https://search.google.com/test/rich-results).
 A per-`@type` table with the notable fields is in the [Templating docs](example/src/markup/docs/quick-start/templating-html.md).

+- `breadcrumb` — generates a visible breadcrumb `<nav class="breadcrumb"><ol>…</ol></nav>` trail for the page body (blog posts, nested pages), from the same URL-depth data the `jsonld` `BreadcrumbList` uses: the site root, each ancestor folder (humanized, e.g. `docs/static-site` → *Static Site*), then the current page as `aria-current` text.
+Pass `relativePathPrefix` so links resolve against the current output location (localhost in dev, your deployed subpath in prod) — not the absolute domain.
+  - Nunjucks: `{{ page | breadcrumb(site, relativePathPrefix) }}`
+  - Liquid: `{{ page | breadcrumb: site, relativePathPrefix }}`

+  The home crumb is optional: set `breadcrumb: { home: false }` (or `{ homeLabel: "Start" }` to rename it) under `site` or in a page's front matter — front matter wins.
+With the home crumb off, top-level pages fall to a single crumb and render nothing, while nested pages still show their folder trail. `breadcrumb: false` on a page or on `site` disables both the visible trail and the auto `BreadcrumbList` JSON-LD.
+Returns nothing on the homepage or any single-crumb page.

 - `groupby` — groups an array of objects by a field value.
 Returns an array of `{ key, items }` objects.
 Supports an optional second argument for date part extraction (`year`, `month`, `day`).
 Groups preserve insertion order, so if items are sorted by date descending, groups will be too.
   - Nunjucks: `{{ changelog.items | groupby("author") }}` or `{{ changelog.items | groupby("date", "year") }}`